-Division", we Speaking of the "best had an excellent year on the various sports fields in winning the athletics and golf trophies and 1986. the cricket shield. that you are all I hope limbering up to defend these trophies against attack from the other divisions in 1987.
+Speaking of the "best Division", we had an excellent year on the various sports fields in 1986, winning the athletics and golf trophies and the cricket shield.
+I hope that you are all limbering up to defend these trophies against attack from the other divisions in 1987.

-the work front our old and new projects are On progressing well; difficulties are being overcome; delays are being rectified and new markets are opening up.
-Our main product line is at least up to, and in most cases is ahead of, anything that is available from other manufacturers, although we can never overlook the fact that, in a limited many factors we international market, there are cannot control which affect a customer's choice of avionic systems.
+On the work front our old and new projects are progressing well; difficulties are being overcome; delays are being rectified and new markets are opening up.
+Our main product line is at least up to, and in most cases is ahead of, anything that is available from other manufacturers, although we can never overlook the fact that, in a limited international market, there are many factors we cannot control which affect a customer's choice of avionic systems.